Practical User Impersonation

 }

-There’s also an Admin view to review recent logs.
+For compliance, you'll want an admin view to review recent logs:

 const logs = await prisma.auditLog.findMany({ take: 50, orderBy: { createdAt: 'desc' } })